By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Elevated: 120-129 / less than 80

 - Stage 2 hypertension: 140 or higher / 90 or higher

 If you’ve recently learned your blood pressure is elevated, you’re going to need to address it.
 However, it doesn’t have to be a big worry, and you probably won’t even need medication.
 Since the guideline update, doctors are more strongly recommending lifestyle changes that will keep blood pressure readings low—a move I’m behind 1,000 percent!

-Blood pressure is highly responsive to lifestyle changes, particularly in the early stages where these guidelines are focused.
+Blood pressure is highly responsive to lifestyle changes, particularly in the early stages.
 So even if your numbers are a little on the high side now, you still have a lot of control over your situation.